zentralopensource/zentral/docs/architecture/index.md

 **Configuration/Assets**: updates and changes to security policies or software.

-**Security Alert**: blocking traffic from suspicious IP addresses or blocking access to certain network resources.
+**Security Policies**: blocking traffic from suspicious IP addresses or blocking access to certain network resources.

 **Management**: variety of purposes, such as initiating a system reboot, performing a network scan, or running a diagnostic tool.